knpuniversity/symfony-journey/knpu/container/compiler-passes.md

 Calling `compile()` executes a group of functions called compiler passes.
 In fact, there's one called `MergeExtensionConfigurationPass`, and it's responsible for the `Extension` system we just looked at.
-You can see that it iterates over the exension objects and calls `load()` on each.
+It loops over the exension objects and calls `load()` on each one.
 This is where most of the services come from.

 But there's a bunch of other compiler passes, and most do small things.
 They're usually registered inside your bundle class - `FrameworkBundle` is a great